Muhammad-Hayyan/Secure-Chat-System/README.md

 - **SHA-256 Hashing**: Passwords are stored as secure hashes with unique salts.
 - **AES-128 Encryption**: Messages between the client and server are encrypted.
 - **Diffie-Hellman Key Exchange**: Ensures that encryption keys are securely exchanged without being exposed.
+- **Log File**: A log file so that server can monitor any unusual activities.
+- **Regex Pattern for Password**: A regex pattern for passwords and email to avoid weak passwords.

 ## File Structure